ravsii/qType/README.md

 ### **Planned**

+- **Difficulties**: Using different samples from dictionaries (based on usage), allowing to practice on the most common words.
 - **Custom Dictionaries**: Support for user-defined dictionaries and additional languages.
 - **Accurate WPM/CPM Calculation**: Improved metrics for better accuracy and